wqyeo/Steganography-Tool/README.md

 > ⚠️ This was hacked together in one day for a small university coursework.
 The codebase is messy and many things are hard-coded.
 You have been warned.

+Theres a live hosted demo [here](https://stenographic.servebeer.com/).

+> ⚠️ DO NOT upload any sensitive photos there.
+Thats kinda about it.
+Also, its hosted on a VM with really bad specifications, so some picture processing might take some time.

 ## Development Setup

 > Both deployment setup have been tested on Debian 12.
 No guarantees it will work on other operating systems...